 So I can relive my childhood through them.

-So I can give them those wonderful small town memories.
+So I can give them wonderful small town memories.

 But I know they are making their own memories here.